andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 But no rules and policies yet.

-Before creating any policies and rules, let us quickly go over the different things in the Network Security view and explain what they are.
+Let me quickly go over the different things in the Network Security view and explain what they are.